 You could be seriously injured if the engine accidentally starts when you are near the propeller.
-Before inspecting, removing, or installing the propeller, place the shift control in neutral, turn the main switch to "OFF" (off) and remove the key, and remove the clip from the engine shutoff switch.
+Before inspecting, removing, or installing the propeller, move the remote control lever to the neutral position, turn the main switch to the "OFF" (off) position, remove the key, and remove the clip from the engine shut-off switch.
 Turn off the battery cut-off switch if your boat has one.

 Do not use your hand to hold the propeller when loosening or tightening the propeller nut.
-Put a wood block between the anti-cavitation plate and the propeller to prevent the propeller from turning.
+Place a block of wood between the anticavitation plate and the propeller to prevent the propeller from turning.